ocadotechnology/bbq/SLI_README.md

 # SLI (Service Level Indicators)

-### Number of tables which have't have backups after X days since last change.
+### Number of tables which have no backups after X days since last change.

 This metric is measuring number of tables which are not backed up since X days from last observed change.